sylefeb/Silice/learn-silice/Documentation.md

 ```

 What happens now is that the value of `c_plus_a_plus_b` is using the immediate value of `a_plus_b` and the delayed value of `c` (from previous cycle).

+### Control flow: the step operator

+Placing a `++:` in the sequence of operations of an algorithm explicitly
+asks Silice to wait for exactly one cycle at this precise location in
+the execution flow.
+Each next `++:` waits one additional cycle.

+This has several important applications such as waiting for a memory
+read/write, or breaking down long combinational chains that would
+violate timing.

+### Control flow: the pipeline operator

+Placing a `->` in the sequence of operations of an algorithm explicitly
+asks Silice to pipeline the one-cycle sequence before with the next.
+Each next `->` adds a pipeline stage.

+Control flow operators (`++:` and `->`) can be combined, with `->` having a higher
+priority.
+Please refer to the [Section on pipelines](#pipelines) for more details.

 # Units and algorithms